August 30, 2024

 You suddenly broke into a sprint and left me

-on this side of the red light.
+on this side of a red light.

 The road stretched out between